MKSounds/Ramplify/README.md

 ## Image Installation

 Get the file via the download link below and flash it to an empty sd card.
-Put it into your raspberry pi 3, 4 or zero.
+Put it into your raspberry pi 3 or zero.
 That's it!

-Download Software for Raspberry Pi 3 and Zero (no AAC Codec implemented)
+Download Software for Raspberry Pi 3 and Zero
 https://studhsheilbronnde-my.sharepoint.com/:u:/g/personal/tbreunig_stud_hs-heilbronn_de/EdJX2HswBRRCjQ9cYZ2zEkMBfxNTEfKkX7AQmNINIXbRww?e=BTxE9u

 ## How to use